Advanced Design of Experiments Course Description

 Multiple Response Optimization

-- Desirability Function
+- Desirability Functions

-- Optimization of Process/Product involving Several Response Variables
+- Optimization of a Several Response Variables